univie-tnt-2019-fall/univie-tnt-2019-fall.github.io/syllabus.md

 * Homework assignments are to be submitted by the beginning of the next class;
 * For the first few classes you must email them to the instructor (as attachments)
-* Later, you will be publishing your homework assignments on your websites.
+* Later, you will be publishing your homework assignments on your websites and sending an email to the instructor informing that you have completed your homework and providing a link to the blogpost with the homework report that you created.
+	*  In the subject of your email, please, use the following format: `CourseID-LessonID-HW-Lastname-matriculationNumber`, for example, if I were to submit homework for the first lesson, my subject header would look like: `070112-L01-HW-Romanov-12435687`.
 * For Codecademy.com assignments:
 	* take screenshots with your latest progress and email the image to the instructor.
 		* [Mac] Taking a screenshot: <https://support.apple.com/en-us/HT201361 >